TOAF is back both online and in Stackt Market for its 60th year – and one of its biggest events to date

 Last year, the Toronto Outdoor Art Fair didn’t go as initially planned (we’ll give you one guess as to why).
 It wasn’t cancelled, though; instead TOAF quickly pivoted to an online format, ensuring its slate of artists had a marketplace to show off their work.
 Despite the last-minute changes, it was a rousing success.
 But in a year that had already seen art galleries, exhibitions and festivals go on indefinite hiatus, TOAF was more than just a means for art lovers to patronize artists: it was a moment for people to connect in a moment of collective isolation.

 That was year 59, and reassuring as it was during the alarming early days of the pandemic, we’re even more excited for TOAF60.
 It’s not just because of a general sense of maybe-this-pandemic-is-finally-coming-to-an-end optimism or the in-person extension of the festival happening at Stackt Market, either.
-Each day will see something new, from studio tours to panel discussions to a virtual reality exhibition featuring select works by TOAF artists (check out the schedule here).
+Each day will see something new, from studio tours to panel discussions to a virtual reality exhibition featuring select works by TOAF artists.
 And with more than 400 artists participating, this is one of biggest TOAFs yet.
 Last year, the festival was a balm for a difficult time; this year, it’s just plain exciting, and we can’t wait.
-Below, we take a look at some artists we’re particularly eager to see (but you can see the whole roster here, too).
+Below, we take a look at some artists we’re particularly eager to see.

 To view Moira Ness’s work is to see the artist, her personal connections and relationships laid bare.
 Taking old pieces of correspondence, Ness mines patterns using word-organizing algorithms that scramble and reconfigure her prose, quantifying and visualizing the frequency and character of her social interactions.